 Carrying Value of Immediate Parent – Report the value listed in Schedule BA of the Parent insurer.
 For those cases where an indirect financial entity is reported use the value used by the direct Parent

 Capital Requirement for Immediate Parent - Report the value listed in the RBC report of the Parent insurer (pre-tax where applicable).
-For those cases where an indirect financial entity is listed, the value may be zero for the immediate parent which in turn does have a value reported for the immediate insurer Parent.
+For those cases where an indirect financial entity is listed, report the value of the capital requirement attributable to the Insurer rather than the direct non-financial Schedule BA parent.
+The capital requirement reported in this column for the immediate Schedule BA parent should be adjusted to deduct the amount moved to Schedule 1 and Inventory C

 Calc 1 – Scaling (Insurance and Banking Entities)